cloudhead/toto/README.md

 introduction
 ------------

 toto is a git-powered, minimalist blog engine for the hackers of Oz.
-The engine weighs around ~300 sloc at its worse.
+The engine weighs around ~300 sloc at its worst.
 There is no toto client, at least for now; everything goes through git.

 blog in 10 seconds